Welcome aboard the Amtrak Texas Eagle!

 Traditional Dining

-• You can purchase an array of wine, beer, and spirits
+- You can purchase an array of wines, beers, and spirits

 A Few Last Tips for First-Time Amtrak Texas Eagle Travelers

 When I first started traveling by train, I had plenty of questions.
-I hope this article has answered most of yours!
+I hope this article has answered most of your questions!
 However, I’d like to share a few more tips and resources to make your journey as smooth as possible.

 Booking Your Trip